Berea-College-CSC-226/p01-main/README.md

 # ❗CSC226 Final Project

-**Term**: Fall 2023

-❗️**Author(s)**: Your names here

 ❗️Exclamation Marks ❗️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
 (This means that your final README should have no ❗️in it!)

+❗️**Author(s)**: Your names here

+❗️**Google Doc Link**: Your link here

 ---